lunarmodules/ldoc/doc/doc.md

         return name, url
     end)

 '^(%a+)%((%d)%)$' both matches the pattern and extracts the name and its section.
-THen it's a simple matter of building up the appropriate URL.
+Then it's a simple matter of building up the appropriate URL.
 The function is expected to return _link text_ and _link source_ and the patterns are checked before LDoc tries to resolve project references.
 So it is best to make them match as exactly as possible.

 ## Sections

 LDoc supports _explicit_ sections.
-By default, the sections correspond to the pre-existing types in a module: 'Functions', 'Tables' and 'Fields' (There is another default section 'Local Functions' which only appears if LDoc is invoked with the `--all` flag.)
-But new sections can be added; the first mechanism is when you define a new type (say 'macro') a new section ('Macros') is created to contain these types.
+By default, the implicit sections correspond to the pre-existing types in a module: 'Functions', 'Tables' and 'Fields' (There is another default section 'Local Functions' which only appears if LDoc is invoked with the `--all` flag.)
+But new sections can be added; the first mechanism is when you define a new type (say 'macro').
+Then a new section ('Macros') is created to contain these types.

 There is also a way to declare ad-hoc sections using the `@section` tag.
 The need occurs when a module has a lot of functions that need to be put into logical sections.